 Another factor that can influence a Pennsylvania personal injury claim is our state’s modified comparative negligence rule.
 This rule reduces compensation based on how fault is distributed among parties involved.

-For example, if a victim is partially responsible for his or her injuries, the total amount of compensation is reduced by the percentage of his or her fault.
+For example, if a victim is partially responsible for their injuries, the total amount of compensation is reduced by the percentage of fault.

 If compensation equals $20,000, but the victim is found 25 percent at fault, compensation is reduced by $5,000 or 25 percent.
 The victim’s compensation total is reduced to $15,000.